dotnet/docs-maui/docs/fundamentals/behaviors.md

 }
 ```

-In this example, the `NumericValidationBehavior` class derives from the `Behavior<T>` class, where `T` is an <xref:Microsoft.Maui.Controls.Entry>.
+In this example, the `NumericValidationBehavior` class derives from the <xref:Microsoft.Maui.Controls.Behavior`1> class, where `T` is an <xref:Microsoft.Maui.Controls.Entry>.
 The `OnAttachedTo` method registers an event handler for the `TextChanged` event, with the `OnDetachingFrom` method de-registering the `TextChanged` event to prevent memory leaks.
 The core functionality of the behavior is provided by the `OnEntryTextChanged` method, which parses the value entered in the <xref:Microsoft.Maui.Controls.Entry> and sets the `TextColor` property to red if the value isn't a `double`.

 > [!IMPORTANT]
 > .NET MAUI does not set the `BindingContext` of a behavior, because behaviors can be shared and applied to multiple controls through styles.